gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - Fail when there is no Jar binary with compatible target platform.
 For example, when building for Java 7, fail if a required library has target platform Java 9.
       Error message should include information about which target platforms are available.

+### Implementation

+The implementation should continue to build on the dependency resolution engine.

+- Create a `Factory` which allows dependency resolver providers to be instantiated on a request basis.
+    - A request in this context is a single dependency resolution, that is to say a call to `DefaultDependencyResolver#resolve`.
+    - The factory should accept a `ResolveContext` instance
+    - The factory should create an instance of a `ResolverProvider` based on a `Query` object
+    - The `Query` represents contextual information necessary to instantiate a `ResolverProvider`.
+In particular, it wraps the `ResolveContext` instance.
+- Update `DefaultDependencyResolver` to use the factory to instantiate a new `ResolverProvider`, providing it with a `ResolveContext`.
+- Replace direct instantiation of `LocalLibraryDependencyResolver` in `BuildScopeServices` with a call to the factory
+    - Create a `JavaLibraryResolverProvider` which accepts a `ResolveContext` as a constructor argument and delegates to a `LocalLibraryDependencyResolver`
+    - Update `LocalLibraryDependencyResolver` to accept a `JvmBinarySpec` as a constructor argument.
+This spec provides information to the resolver about the usage of the library
+- Update `LocalLibraryDependencyResolver` to use the `JavaPlatform` from the usage information to select the appropriate version of the dependency
+- Update `LocalLibraryDependencyResolver` to provide a meaningful error message in case no appropriate variant is applicable
+- `LocalLibraryDependencyResolver` should *not* store the `ResolveContext` instance.
+It is the responsibility of the plugin `ResolverProvider` to extract the appropriate information from `ResolveContext` to create the `LocalLibraryDependencyResolver`

 ### Test cases

 - Given library `a` requires library `b`
     - When `a` targets Java 6 and Java 7, and `b` targets Java 6, then both binaries of `a` are built against `b` Java 6.
     - When `a` targets Java 6 and Java 7, and `b` targets Java 6 and Java 7, then `a` Java 6 is built against `b` Java 6 and `a` Java 7 is built against `b` Java 7.
+    - When `a` targets Java 6 and Java 7, and `b` targets Java 6, Java 7 and Java 8, then `a` Java 6 is built against `b` Java 6 and `a` Java 7 is built against `b` Java 7.
+    - When `a` targets Java 6 and Java 7, and `b` targets Java 6 and Java 7, then `a` Java 6 is built against `b` Java 6 and `a` Java 7 is built against `b` Java 7 and the order of declaration of the platforms on `b` doesn't matter

 - Error cases as above.

 ## Story: Resolution failures explain why library selector was attempted

 The goal is parity with the error reporting for `Configuration` resolution failures.

 - Show the path through the graph from the consumer to the problematic selector
 - Give a reasonable display name for the consumer, nodes in the graph and the selectors
 - Collect all selector resolve failures